hrj/awesome-eclipse/README.md

 (TODO)

 ## Contributing
-Submit a PR to add links to plugins or resources related to Eclipse.
+Submit a PR, or just raise an issue, to add your favourite plugins or resources.

 This work is distributed under the [CC0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.